Division Contact Information

 - One or more standard biographical statements from appropriate reference sources (these are not substitutes for the narrative indicated above).

-- Current mailing address of the nominee should also be included.
+- Current contact information for the nominee should also be included.

 Any person affiliated with Northern Illinois University may submit a nomination, indicating the nominator’s identity and connection with the University.
 The Honorary Degree Committee encourages nominations by groups as well as by individuals.
 Nominators should alert all university departments and divisions related to the area of the nominee’s accomplishments and invite those units to provide the Committee with input regarding the merits of the nomination.